TopMcFrance/api/README.md

 Top MC France - Vote Checker
 ===================

 Check a code to vote on the site of TopMcFrance before giving a reward for his vote.

 For each vote on the site TopMcFrance with enabled API.
 The site generates a verification code to enter the site.
-This class allows interogger TopMcFrance the validity of a code.
+This class allows check TopMcFrance about the validity of a code.

 Each generated code is unique to the server and can only be used one time.

 The Api is currently on developement.

-Instalation by composer
+Installation by composer
 -------------

 Add into you composer.json :